Amazon holiday results to show sales tax impact

 The retailer also saw an increase of 6 percent to 9 percent in online orders that are picked up in its stores in those three states compared with the rest of its chain.

-Overall, Best Buy reported better-than-expected holiday sales last week, sending its shares up more than 10 percent <ID: nL1E9CB13B>.
+Overall, Best Buy reported better-than-expected holiday sales last week, sending its shares up more than 10 percent.

 "This makes Amazon equal to everyone else.
 They no longer have that sales tax advantage," said Anne Zybowski, vice president of retail insights at Kantar Retail.
 "If this had happened to Amazon when they were just a bookseller years ago, they may not be as big as they are now.